Ecommerce Instagram Product Marketing Guide: AI-Powered Strategies (2026)

 5. Customer Reviews and UGC

 Repost customer photos wearing, using, or reviewing your products (with permission).
-Social proof from real customers converts 2-3x better than brand-created content.
+Social proof from real customers tends to convert better than brand-created content.

 6. Behind-the-Scenes